-16 Does equity-based compensation require registration or notice?
+17 Does equity-based compensation require registration or notice?
 Are exemptions, or simplified or expedited procedures available?

-Generally, no registration or notice for ESOPs is required, but an ESOP register is required to be maintained by the company providing such benefits.
-Further, in the case of a listed company, where a trust has been set up, the trust deed must be filed with the stock exchange in India at which the shares of such company are listed.
-It should also be borne in mind that the prior approval from shareholders is required before the granting of such schemes or modification of existing schemes.
+Generally, no registration or notice for ESOPs is required, but the ESOP plan must be approved by the shareholders of the company by passing a special resolution with an explanatory statement.
+Also, an ESOP register is required to be maintained by the company providing such benefits.
+Further, in the case of a listed company, where a trust has been set up, the trust deed must be filed with the stock exchange in India at which the shares of the company are listed.
+It should also be borne in mind that prior approval from shareholders is required before the granting of such schemes or the modification of existing schemes.
+The board of directors, in the director's report, must provide the details of such ESOP plan.